rokudol/PswText/README.md

 | darkPsw | boolean | whether to draw only dots, the default is false |
 | isChangeBorder | boolean | whether to change the password box color when entering the password, the default is false |

-  "setInputCallBack" can regist callback,trigger listening after input is complete,ability to get the password entered by the user
+  "setTextWatcher" can trigger input listener, textChanged can get the user's current input password and whether the status has been entered, true - input is completed, false - not entered completed

 Release Notes：
 ======